 Want to be involved withe the HP coaching team?

-Level 1 and 2 coaches who would like to attend and gain more experience should contact Dan Magee, National Coach.
+Level 1 and 2 coaches who would like to attend and gain more experience should contact Dan Magee, Performance Pathway Coach.

 The programme offers the opportunity to: